sampathpavan/Iris_EDA/README.md

 We can see that there are no null values in the dataset

 we clearly see that Iris-setosa species is linearly separable from other two species(Iris-versicolor and Iris-virginica).
-The other two species which are Iris-versicolor and Iris-virginica are not linearly separable to each other.
+The other two species which are Iris-versicolor and Iris-

+virginica are not linearly separable to each other.

+We can visualize the data by using different plots

+Some of the plots i used to visualize are :

+1.)Pair plot
+2.)Pie plot
+3.)Line plot
+4.)Scatter plot